Understanding Tear Trough Fillers Side Effects: Common and Rare

 The most common after-effect of getting tear trough fillers is swelling, caused by micro-injury to the skin and structures below.
 Usually, in most people, the swelling dissolves on its own in a few days to a week or two.
 However, swelling that lasts can be caused by too much filler, the wrong type of filler, or poor lymphatic fluid drainage.
 Occasionally, swelling continues for months and may be treated with some solvent to dissolve the filler.

-Bruising occurs because small blood vessels within the skin layer get punctured from the point of a needle or cannula inserted at the injection.
+Tear Trough Filler Bruising occurs because small blood vessels within the skin layer get punctured from the point of a needle or cannula inserted at the injection site.
 The more bruises you bruise, the more it depends on the skin you are using, the technique, and any blood-thinning drugs or supplements.
 Bruises can take as little as one week to resolve.
-You may consider an ice compress and rest during physical activities.

 4. Pain or Discomfort